ItalyPaleAle/hereditas/README.md

 For example, you could use this to pass information such as passwords, cryptographic keys, cryptocurrency wallets, sensitive documents, etc.

+## Learn more

+Read the [Hereditas announcement](https://withblue.ink/2019/03/19/what-happens-to-your-digital-life-after-youre-gone-introducing-hereditas.html?utm_source=web&utm_campaign=hereditas-github) to understand more on why we need Hereditas.

+You can also watch this intro video: **YOUTUBE LINK GOES HERE**

 ## Get started and documentation

 ❓ [**What is Hereditas**](https://hereditas.app)